Learn the Benefits of physical therapy

 Insurance doesn’t fully cover for visits so sometimes the money just is not there.
 But the main reason probably was me being stubborn and thinking that I could take care of it myself.
 In the back of my mind, I was also scared to discover what might be found, what if it could not be repaired and what if I needed surgery.
 Would I want to know or just tough it out?
 I am pretty tough.

 The pain in my knee came off and on but I kept up with my exercise routine.
 I walked my dog daily, went to exercise classes and hiked long miles of mountain trails.
 Sometimes at night the pain was so excruciating that I could not sleep but I rarely took over the counter pain relief.

-Last year, I met Sean Simonds with Specialized Physical Therapy and we worked together on some projects keeping our patients healthy.
+I met Sean Simonds with Movement for Life when we worked together on some projects keeping our patients healthy.
 I trusted Sean to work with my clients so when my knee really started hurting again, I realized it was time to get help.
 Even though I went to school with physical therapy students in college, I did not know completely what to expect but I was brave and told some friends that I was going so I had to go ahead and follow through.

 - Improve mobility and range of motion of your body

 - Need to rebuild your strength and/or rehabilitate after an injury or surgery.

 - Receive expert education on the best ways to begin an exercise routine with a chronic disease like heart disease, or diabetes.